zaydek-old/logger/README.md

-# logger

 This is one of the first packages I wrote in Go.

-I was frustrated with the lack of granular controls `pkg/log` predefines in its constants, e.g. `log.Ltime`, etc., so I wrote this, instaed.
+I wanted to have more control over how a `Logger` prefixes output, so instead I wrote this.

 Here's example usage: